Servers-for-Hackers/serversforhackers-newsletter/source/_editions/2014-06-17-more-security.md

 5. Accept TCP traffic over port 443 (which iptables labels "https" by default)
 6. Drop anything and everything else

-See how the last rule says to DROP all traffic?
+See how the last rule says to DROP all from/to anywhere?
 If a packet has passed all other rules without matching, it will reach this rule, which says to DROP the data.
 This means that we've only allowed current connections, SSH (tcp port 22), http (tcp port 80) and https (tcp port 443) traffic into our server!
 Everything else is blocked.

 > The first rule that matches the traffic type (protocol, interface, source/destination and other types) will decide how to handle the traffic.
-Rules below a match are not tested.
+Rules below a match are not applied.
 >
 > If more than one rule match the traffic type, then the 2nd rule will never be reached.